Faculty & Staff

 Prior to coming to DCPS in July, she was the Permits and Customer Service Manager with DC Parks and

-Yolanda Valderrama, Parent Engagement
+Yolanda Valderrama, Dean of Parent Engagement

 Faculty and Staff